Every day, EJA lawyers and campaigners help communities use the law as a tool to create a radically better world.

 We run landmark court cases

-To set game-changing precedents and disrupt the systems that are fuelling destruction and injustice
+Setting game-changing precedents and disrupting the systems that are fuelling destruction and injustice

 We use strategic legal interventions

 Running powerful legal campaigns to investigate, expose and demand action and accountability.

 We advocate for better laws